 - Subsidy: $10 per hour

-- Example: 8-week full-time (35 hr/wk) project total student salary is approx. $5,700
+- Example: 8-week full-time (35 hr/wk) project total student salary is approx. $5,721

 35 hours per week @ $20.44/hr ($17.85 plus 14.47% required benefits - e.g., vacation pay, EI, CPP, WorkSafe, and BC EHT)

-$3,000 EnSURE subsidy + $3,000 funding match from supervisor = $6,000 - Example: 8-week part-time (10 hr/wk) project total student salary is approx. $1,635
+$3,000 EnSURE subsidy + $3,000 funding match from supervisor = $6,000 - Example: 8-week part-time (10 hr/wk) project total student salary is approx. $1,635.2

 10 hours per week @ $20.44/hr ($17.85 plus 14.47% required benefits - e.g., vacation pay, EI, CPP, WorkSafe, and BC EHT) less $10/hr EnSURE subsidy = $10.44/hr funding provided by supervisor

-- Example: 8-week full-time (35 hr/wk) project total student salary is approx. $5,700
+- Example: 8-week full-time (35 hr/wk) project total student salary is approx. $5,721

 How to Apply

-Note: Applications for the EnSURE Awards are submitted directly to the Dean’s Office; it is important that you follow the directions below and not the information for the original SURE awards
+Note: Applications for the EnSURE Awards are submitted directly to the Dean’s Office; it is important that you follow the directions below and not the information for the original SURE awards.

-- Faculty members who haven’t applied to their Departments may apply directly to the Science Dean’s Office
+- Faculty members who haven't applied for or been matched with any funding may apply directly to the Science Dean's Office via an online form.

-- Supervisors will be asked to provide a brief outline of the research project and the project format (e.g., full-time or part-time, weekly work hours, the project length, etc.), and indicate whether an internal candidate has been identified
+- Supervisors will be asked to provide a brief outline of the research project and the project format (e.g., full-time or part-time, weekly work hours, the project length, etc.), and indicate whether an internal candidate has been identified.

-- Students may work with a faculty member to prepare a joint proposal, but the application must be submitted by the faculty supervisor
+- Students may work with a faculty member to prepare a joint proposal, but the application must be submitted by the faculty supervisor.

 Timeline